scott96707/starWars/README.md

 # Simple React Project

 ## What this is:
 A list of cards displaying information from the Star Wars universe.
-Mouse-over a card to see more information.
+Mouse-over a card to see more information on planets.
+(This is just a fun little project)

 ## Dependencies
 1. react